Israel may be using German-leased Heron war drones – DW – 10/04/2024

 German soldiers were being trained on the two drones in Israel when Israel's war in Gaza began in October 2023.
 Germany then handed over the drones to the IDF "in solidarity with Israel," as a German Defense Ministry statement said at the time.
 The drones were part of a package of military support that German Defense Minister Boris Pistorius pledged during a summit in the immediate aftermath of the Hamas terror attack of October 7.

-What was not clear in the months following whether or not the lease contract — reported to be worth around €1 billion ($1.1 bio) — was still being paid by Germany, but a freedom of information request from April confirmed that, though the German military no longer had access to the drones, the contract with Israel was still "active."
+What was not clear in the months following was whether or not the lease contract — reported to be worth around €1 billion ($1.1 bio) — was still being paid by Germany.
+A freedom of information request from April confirmed that, though the German military no longer had access to the drones, the contract with Israel was still "active."

 Drone warfare in the Middle East